Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Formation of Kepler-108

-At $t\sim 0.5$ Myr, the system approaches and gets captured into an eccentric ivection resonance (with $|\dot\Omega|\approx n_B $) and the resonant angle begins to librate.
-Note that the finite initial eccentricity does not affect capturing into the ivection resonance, because there is no low-order coupling between eccentricity and inclination.
-Once the system is inside the resonance, inclination begins to increase as migration drives the system deeper into resonance.
-Shortly after the capture, the system crosses 1:3 MMR at $t\sim 2$ Myr, which further increases the planet eccentricities.
-Crossing this 1:3 MMR does not affect the inclination and resonant angle evolution.
+At $t\sim 1$ Myr, the system approaches and gets captured into an eccentric ivection resonance (with $|\dot\Omega|\approx n_B $) and the resonant angle begins to librate.
+The finite ``initial" eccentricity does not significantly affect capturing into the ivection resonance, because there is no low-order coupling between eccentricity and inclination.
+Once the system is inside the resonance, inclination begins to increase as migration drives the system deeper into resonance. {Shortly after the capture, the system crosses 1:3 MMR at $t\sim 2$ Myr, which further increases the planet eccentricities.
+Crossing this 1:3 MMR does not disrupt the ivection resonance, because the mutual inclination and planet eccentricities are all still small, and the forcing due to a 1:3 MMR - which is $\propto I$ for the inclination mode and $\propto e_i$ for the eccentricity mode - is weak.}

 The ivection resonance is disrupted at $T\sim 4.5$ Myr, and the resonant angle ceases to librate.
 This is likely due to the encounter of a 2:7 (1:3.5) MMR, which allows the coupling between eccentricity, inclination and semi-major axis.
 Note that since the mutual inclination of the system is large, the $I^4 e$ mode of this resonance has strength comparable to a first-order MMR.
 Once the system is no longer inside ivection resonance, the mutual inclination stops increasing.
 Secular coupling between the planets cause the eccentricities to oscillate with relatively large amplitude.